Chapter 1: Not ready to accept

 A lone man was in the middle of the platform, his gruff voice reverberating. "... and then, after all these pitiful tricksters had run out of mirrors, they begged me to come forward and save their behinds.
 Cell was already trembling when I leaped on the stage once more.
 Obviously, he was still crippled from my first attack and knew he was doomed."

-The demi's eyes narrowed at that, for he had recognized the man.
+The demi-Saiyan's eyes narrowed at that, for he had recognized the man.
 It wasn't difficult to connect the dots and realize Hercule Satan was claiming to have defeated the bio-android.
-While Gohan didn't really care about fame, he was appalled at the way that shameless idiot was insulting his friends and family, especially his now dead father.
+While Gohan didn't really care about fame, he was appalled at the way the shameless idiot was insulting his friends and family, especially his now dead father.
 He gritted his teeth, clenching his fists with planet-shattering power.
 He should go down there and rip the man into ribbons before the whole world.
-Show everybody what a fraud looked like.
+Show everybody what a fraud looked like inside-out.

 Gohan let a breath he didn't know he was holding, finally gaining control over his Saiyan instincts.
 Instead of being mortified at the brutal thoughts, he felt satisfied he was in control.
 He decided Hercule didn't really deserve his wrath.
 The man was puny and harmless after all.